Ashen-Vaults/dotfiles/README.md

 # dotfiles

-I'm saving these jawns so I can keep the same configs on my desktop and laptop.
+I'm saving these so I can keep the same configs on my desktop and laptop.